ushertpain/gem_price_data_analysis_proj/README.md

 <span style="color: rgba(0, 0, 0, 0.2);">Top Green Gemstones Listings</span>
 <br />
 <br />
+### Which gemstones are listed in the bottom 10 in terms of price but have a high Estimated RRP?
 To answer Q3, I will create a new sheet where I will place Measure Values 'Price' and 'Estimated RRP' into Columns and set the measure to average.
 Then, I will place Measure Name 'Gem type' in Rows, which will automatically generate a bar chart showing the gemstone types and their corresponding average prices on the left.
 On the right side, the x-axis will display the average estimated RRP (Recommended Retail Price).

 To visualize the percentage difference between 'Price' and 'Estimated RRP', I will create a new calculated field by right-clicking in the Tables field, selecting "create calculated field," and naming it "Percentage Price Increase."
 The formula for this calculated field will be '((AVG([Estimated RRP]) - AVG([Price]) )/ AVG([Price])) * 100'.
 Once created, I will drag this calculated field into the Tooltip inside the Marks Card.
 I will then double-click the Tooltip and append '%' to the end of '<AGG(Percentage Price Increase)>' to display the percentage when hovering over the bars.